Application to the MGSE

 - Being a native speaker

 You will be required to provide contact details of two academic referees who have agreed to write a letter of recommendation for you.
-They will need to upload the recommendation letters, containing official university letterhead and the signature of the referee, directly to the application system.
+They will be contacted by us directly and will be asked to upload the letters of recommendation, containing official university letterhead and the signature of the referee, to the application system.

 Applicants from Chinese universities are strongly recommend to submit approval of their master's degree from the APS (Akademische Prüfstelle) in Beijing.
 For more information visit* www.aps.org.cn.

-- Any missing graduate-level training will have to be passed within the first six months of the program.
+- Any missing graduate-level training will have to be passed in a timely manner as communicated.